Visitors intending to reach the official website should visit miami-airport.com

 - TDD telephone assistance

-- Receiving lost items when the lost and found office is closed
+- Receiving lost items when the corresponding office is closed

 For more information, call Tel +1 305 876 7000.

-For multilingual assistance or to locate a person, simply use any of the courtesy white phones located throughout the terminals.
+For assistance in various languages or to locate a person, simply pick up any of the white courtesy phones located in the terminals.
 The paging service is available 24/7.
-Messages can be viewed on monitors located behind the ticket counters.
+Messages can be viewed on the monitors located behind the ticket counters.

-Another option is to visit the information center in Concourse E, located on the second level.
-This office also provides information, emergency messages, and assistance through the phones +1 305 876 7000 and +1 800 825 5642.
+Another option is to visit the information center in concourse E, located on the second level.
+This office also provides information, emergency messages, and assistance via phones +1 305 876 7000 and +1 800 825 5642.

 Global Entry

-Managed by the Customs and Border Protection (CBP), this program allows pre-approved, low-risk travelers expedited clearance upon arrival in the United States.
-It is available to U.S. citizens, lawful residents, and permanent residents, and is aimed at frequent international travelers, airline personnel, and business travelers.
-There is a fee of USD 100.00 for a 5-year enrollment.
+It is managed by the U.S. Customs and Border Protection (CBP) and allows pre-approved, low-risk travelers to obtain expedited clearance when they arrive in the United States.
+This program is available to U.S. citizens, legal permanent residents.
+There is a USD 120.00 fee for a 5-year registration.
 You can apply online.

 Once your application is reviewed, you will be contacted to schedule an interview at one of the enrollment centers.
-Upon approval, you will use automated kiosks located in the passport control area to enter the United States.
+Upon approval of your enrollment in the program, you will enter the United States using automated kiosks located in the passport control area.

 Global Entry Kiosks